-The largest building ever to be constructed at Young Harris, the recently constructed Rollins Campus Center is the new social and intellectual heart of campus.
+The largest building ever to be constructed at Young Harris, the Rollins Campus Center is the social and intellectual heart of campus.

-Check out some of the center's highlights, from dining options that include Chick-fil-A and Starbucks to a 40,000-square-foot library named in honor of two of YHC's most distinguished alumni.
-Find out about The Morning Paws held in the facility every Wednesday.
+The RCC features dining options featuring Chick-fil-A and Starbucks as well as a 40,000-square-foot library named in honor of two of YHC's most distinguished alumni.

-Find out more about the remarkable Rollins family that has been an integral part of the history and growth of YHC for more than four decades.
-The O. Wayne Rollins Foundation helped make the center possible through a $22 million lead gift for the construction of the facility.
+The remarkable O. Wayne Rollins Foundation helped make the center possible through a $22 million lead gift for the construction of the facility.